theraptured/The-rapture/README.md

 # The Rapture: What Really Took Place?
 They say the rapture is a myth.
-That's it's a fairytale only found in the Christian Bible.
+That it's a fairytale only found in the Christian Bible.

 But that's a lie.